JuliaVlasov/JuliaVlasov.github.io/index.md

+# An organization for Vlasov codes in Julia

 If you are interested to code in Julia the numerical solution of Vlasov equation, you can join us.
 Only one rule, make a package.